The Different Sizes & Types of Vans in the UK

 Unlike with combis or crew cabs, you’ll need a specialist licence to drive a minibus for commercial purposes.
 Vans with nine or more seats are classed as ‘Passenger Carrying Vehicles’, and require a more comprehensive PCV licence.

-sopp+sopp - Fleet Accident Management & Repair Specialist
+sopp+sopp - Fleet Accident Management Specialists

 sopp+sopp work with some of the UK’s best-known fleets to deliver specialist accident management services - encompassing everything from incident reporting to vehicle repair.